university-of-york/playbook/index.md

 Our [values](values.md) drive our decisions, our interactions and frame our approach.

 We iterate and refine them as we learn more.

+### How We Work
+Process
+Roles
+Service Delivery Teams
+Coming soon...
+Metrics & Measurement
+Technology

+### Work with us
+We are always happy to have a chat if you are interested in working in the IT/Digital area at the University.

+If you work in Development, UX, Business Analysis, Product or Project management, check out our [jobs](https://jobs.york.ac.uk/).